sony/nnabla-examples/speech-synthesis/TTS/tacotron2/README.md

 python main.py --device-id <device id> \
                 --context "cudnn"
 ```
+Expected training time on a TITAN RTX 24GB is 5 days.

 If you have multiple GPUs, then
 ```bash
 mpirun -n <number of GPUs> python main.py \
     --device-id <list of GPUs>
     --context "cudnn"
 ```
-Expected training time on 4 GeForce RTX 2080 Ti is 4 days.
+Expected training time on 4 GeForce RTX 2080 Ti is 2.9 days.

 ## Inference
 ```bash